Zion Williamson and RJ Barrett made sure Duke didn't have to worry about getting upset | NCAA.com

-Duke followed Virginia's path on Friday by letting a No. 16 seed hang around for about a half before flooring it and winning by double digits.
+Duke followed Virginia's path on Friday by letting a No. 16 seed hang around for about a half before flooring it and winning by double digits, thanks to RJ Barrett's 26 points and Zion Williamson's 25 points.
 The No. 1 seed Blue Devils defeated North Dakota State, 85-62, after leading by only four points at halftime.

 Duke advances on to face the winner of UCF-VCU, played later on Friday night.
 The Bison, winners of the Summit League tournament, had the unenviable challenge of facing the Blue Devils after their win in the First Four earlier this week.
 Duke is more than just a title contender.
 There's a reason the Blue Devils are by far the No. 1 pick to win the championship, per the numbers from our bracket contest.